-- 1) Unless otherwise noted in this section, Finance and Business Committee shall be conducted according to the guidelines set forth for Senate Meetings, in Policy 1 of the Policies and Procedures. - 2) When hearing a request for funds, the student group will first be allowed to present uninterrupted.
+- 2) When hearing a request for funds, the student group will first be allowed to present uninterrupted.
 The Chairperson will then move to a question and answer session. - 3) Finance and Business Committee shall hear all petitions for allocations before any debate is allowed.
 Such petitions shall be heard in no particular order. - 4) Once all petitions are heard and all questions and answer sessions have been completed, Finance and Business Committee shall debate any allocations. - 5) When an amendment is made to a motion, the author of the motion shall have the privilege of accepting it as friendly, or not accepting it as unfriendly.
 If friendly, the amendment automatically becomes the main motion of the floor.
 If unfriendly, the amendment will require two-thirds (2/3) majority vote to become the main motion on the floor.
 If unfriendly, the author of the current motion may state as to why the amendment is unfriendly before the vote takes place.
 When the amendment becomes the main motion, the author of the amendment will become the author of the motion on the floor.

-SECTION 12.
-CAMPUS INTERNAL AFFAIRS COMMITTEE
+SECTION 13.
+UNIVERSITY AFFAIRS COMMITTEE

-Shall oversee all Associated Students activities regarding internal matters (Such as, Bills, Internal Resolutions, and Student Fees, Student Services & Student Facilities.)
-Furthermore, shall study and review the legal code and make recommendations on needed legislation, as well as review and give recommendations regarding Constitutional and By-Laws legislation proposed by the Senate.
-It will also oversee all matters regarding procedure in regards to appointments, selection processes, and discussion rules for legislation.
+The Senate University Affairs Committee handles all matters pertaining to campus issues specifically: university and academic policy, on-campus residents, student affairs, campus safety, climate, student services, academic opportunities, and facilities.

+- B) Voting Membership:

 - 1) Chair (Senator)

 - 2) Vice-Chair (Senator)

-- 3) Two (2) Letters and Science Senators
+- 1) Four (4) Letters and Science Senators

-- 4) One (1) College of Creative Studies Senator
+- 2) One (1) College of Creative Studies Senator

-- 5) One (1) College of Engineering Senator
+- 3) One (1) College of Engineering Senator

-- 6) Two (2) Residential Senators
+- 4) Two (2) Residential Senators

-- 7) Three (3) Students-at-Large
+- 5) Three (3) Students-at-Large

-- 8) A.S.
+- 7) A.S.
 Internal Vice President (only in the case of a tie)

+- C) Non-Voting Membership:

+- 1) Academic Affairs Commissioner

-- 1) Student Fee and Services Commissioner
+- 2) Student Fee and Services Commissioner

-- 2) Facilities Commissioner
+- 3) Facilities Commissioner

+- 4) All Students Representatives to Academic Senate and Administrative Advisory Committees

-- 3) A.S.
+- 5) A.S.
 Committee on Committees Chair

+- 6) Student Advocate General

-- 4) A.S.
+- 7) A.S.
 President

-- 5) A.S.
+- 8) A.S.
 Executive Director

-- 6) A.S.
+- 9) A.S.
 Assistant Director for Government Affairs

-- 7) All Student Representatives on University Governance Boards
+- 10) University Shared Governance Coordinator

-D) Duties and Powers of the Committee:
+- D) Duties and Powers of the Committee:

-- 1) To review all main motions introduced in the Senate related to the following matters, to monitor the developments of these matters, and to propose main motions as necessary related to these matters: - a) Changes to the Constitution, Bylaws, or Policies of the Association. - b) The governance of the Association or any entities therefore of. - c) The Association's legal relationship with the University, including memorandum of understandings with the University and recognition of the Association as the official undergraduate student body. - d) Legislative oversight of the Elections Board and Elections process. - e) Make formal recommendations on the A.S.
-President's participation on the Campus Planning Committee and Coordinating Committee on Budget Strategy. - f) Review and hear reports from student representatives from University Governance Boards and draft necessary legislation in response.
+- 1) To research and initiate action to improve University housing, academics, and other student services.

+- 2) Review and hear reports from student representatives to Academic Senate and Administrative Advisory Committees and draft necessary legislation in response.

+- 3) Deal with all matters involving University actions and policies both academic and non-academic.

+4) Make formal recommendations on the A.S.
+President's participation on the Campus Planning Committee and Coordinating Committee on Budget Strategy.

-SECTION 13.
+SECTION 14.
 EXTERNAL AFFAIRS COMMITTEE

-Shall oversee all Associated Students activities regarding external matters (Such as External Resolutions, University, Local, UC system, state, and federal government affairs).
+The Senate External Affairs Committee shall oversee all Associated Students activities regarding local, UC system, state, and federal government affairs.